gdhgdhgdh/terraform-consul-jmeter/README.md

 instances, VPCs, and security groups, so at least the IAM 'Power User' template is desirable.
 Also include the IP address from which you will launch any SSH or VNC access to the launched instances.
 (It's usually https://www.google.co.uk/?gws_rd=ssl#q=ip with a /32 suffix)
-1. Wait until one minute past the hour since the public Consul demo site is reset every hour.
+1. Wait until one minute past the (half) hour since the public Consul demo site is regularly reset.
 1. `cd client`
 1. `terraform plan` to see what Terraform will do.
 This is an awesome feature just by itself since Amazon's own [CloudFormation] tool has no such facility.